tensorflow/addons/tensorflow_addons/optimizers/README.md

 #### Documentation Requirements
  * Update the table of contents in the project's central README
- * Update the table of contents in this sub-project's README
+ * Update the table of contents in this sub-packages's README